viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

   When developing your <file>main.go</file> or <file>main.py</file> file, reference this file.

 {{< alert title="Important" color="note" >}}
-If you want to filter data based on a constraint other than a color filter, you need to modify the following code.
+If you want to filter data based on a constraint other than color, you need to modify the code below.
 {{< /alert >}}

 {{< tabs >}}